-II.
-Agency Effectiveness Working Group Other Work Products Report on ICN Agencies' Case Prioritisation and Initiation (2021) This report summarises the responses of ICN member agencies to a survey on their competition enforcement prioritisation policies, and the good practices from the agencies' experiences in identifying and setting competition enforcement prioritisation policies.
-In particular, the report provides insights into the competition enforcement prioritisation policies of agencies with the discretion to dismiss cases, specifically how these agencies use the competition enforcement prioritisation policies for case selection.
-In addition, the report explores the reasons some agencies do not have a competition enforcement prioritisation policy, and their views on whether having a policy would be beneficial to them.
-Report on Agency Effectiveness through Organizational Design (2019) The aim of this report is to share experience among competition agencies in order to improve agency effectiveness.
-The report explores the correlation between com-petition agencies organisational design options and agency effectiveness.
-In this context, the term organisational design refers to the structure and functioning of the organisation.
-There are links between the organisational structure, the functioning of the organisation and agency effectiveness.
-2016 Report on ICN Chief/Senior Economists Workshop (2017) This report is intended to serve as a record of 2016 ICN Chief/Senior Economists Workshop by: (i) reviewing its design and organization; (ii) summarizing the presentations and discussions; (iii) providing results of a participants' survey; and (iv) proposing next steps toward the possible regularization of similar meetings.
+Agency Effectiveness Post COVID-19 Project Report (2023) The report provides insights and views on how agencies adapted to the covid-19 health emergency and what changes they did to their operational design and processes, as well as to identify best practices that could be shared amongst ICN members.
+The report focuses on topics such as 1) new work environments, (2) the implementation of digital procedures or new investigative tools, 3) tools used by agencies to understand the markets during the pandemic, (4) ways in which agencies engaged with the public to communicate the importance of competition policy in the context of the emergency, and 5) the lessons learned as a result of this emerging situation.
+Report on Agency Effectiveness through Organizational Design (2019) The aim of this report is to share experience among competition agencies in order to improve gency effectiveness.
+The report explores the correlation between com-petition agencies organizational design options and agency effectiveness.
+In this context, the term organizational design refers to the structure and functioning of the organization.
+There are links between the organizational structure, the functioning of the organization and agency effectiveness.
+2016 Report on ICN Chief/Senior Economists Workshop (2017) This report is intended to serve as a record of 2016 ICN Chief/Senior Economists Workshop by: (i) reviewing its design and organization; (ii) summarizing the presentations and discussions; (iii) providing results of a participants' survey; and (iv) proposing next steps towardthe possible regularization of similar meetings.
+The major topic areas of the workshop were: i) Unilateral Effects Analysis: Experiences Using Different Methods, ii) Vertical Restraints in Digital Markets, iii) Screening for Cartels, and iv) Merger Remedies.
 Report on the Agency Effectiveness Project, Second Phase: Effectiveness of Decisions (2009) The report examines authorities' institutional powers to obtain compliance with decisions imposing remedies and sanctions as well as long term effects of compliance.
 In addition, the report addresses ways agencies engage in self-assessment to review the effectiveness of their decisions.
-Report on the 2009 Seminar on Competition Agency Effectiveness (2009) This report introduces the discussions that took place in the January 2009 seminar in Brussels devoted to competition agency effectiveness, highlighting the main points that were made and raising ideas for future ICN work in this area.
+Report on the 2009 Seminar on Competition Agency Effectiveness (2009) This report introduces the discussions that took place in the January 2009 seminar in Brusselsdevoted to competition agency effectiveness, highlighting the main points that were made andraising ideas for future ICN work in this area.
 The report is structured along the four main themes discussed during the workshop: (1) strategic planning and prioritization, (2) project delivery, (3) evaluation and accountability, and (4) communication.
 Report on Agency Effectiveness (2008) This report is based on a survey examining operational and organizational characteristics of competition agencies that may be important for a successful competition policy implementation.
 The Report addresses defining objectives and priorities, agency resource allocation and decisions' effectiveness.
+Webinars and Workshops The Agency Effectiveness Working Group holds seminars and webinars to share experience among ICN members and NGAs and to develop and disseminate good practices for agency effectiveness.
+Webinar materials can be found here: Webinars & Seminars